 Adult smoking rates vary significantly in different regions of the state.
 The lowest rate is in Cumberland County and the highest rates are in Piscataquis and Aroostook Counties.
-Only two Maine counties - Cumberland and Sagadahoc - have adult smoking rates at or below the national average.
 Rural populations are more likely to use tobacco products, start smoking at a younger age, smoke more heavily, and be exposed to secondhand smoke than urban populations.
 Rural populations do not smoke more just because they live in rural areas.
-Lower incomes, higher unemployment, and lower education levels also contribute to higher smoking rates among rural populations.
+Lower incomes, higher unemployment, and lower education levels also contribute to higher smoking rates among rural populations.16